renovatebot/renovate/docs/development/configuration.md

 ## Configuration Methods

-The Renovate bot can be configured via any of these methods:
+Renovate's bot admin settings can be configured via any of these methods:

 - Configuration file
-- Environment (variable? file? what is this about?)
+- Environment variables
-- CLI
+- CLI parameters
 - Configuration file in target repository at one of the following paths:
   - `renovate.json`
   - `renovate.json5`